mjasikowski/intellij-poco-scripts/README.md

 ```

 # License
-You are licensed to do whatever the hell you want with this script, though it would be nice if you'd credit me if you use it.
+You are licensed to do whatever the hell you want with those scripts, though it would be nice if you'd credit me if you use it.